 Defense and International Relations Analyst

 The climate of Himalayas is set to change yet another time.
 The melting of snow on Himalayas in summer is a natural phenomenon but the melting of tensions two heavy weights of the region namely Pakistan and India is so artificial that its sensation does not require any sophistication.
 Once again the stage is being set to restart so called composite dialog between two arch rivals in South Asia and the meeting of the Premiers of two countries at the sidelines of NAM in Sharm-el-Sheikh was the beginning to open the dialog process.
-However events leading to Sharm-el-Sheikh needs to be scrutinized so that to avoid illusions and unnecessary hope about the future.

 Traditionally the bilateral issues between Pakistan and India have been Kashmir, water dispute, Sircreek, Siachin, nuclear related issues and military matters related to ratio of forces etc. Before the 9/11 the strategic equation of the region differed considerably as compared to the present day scenario.
 India and Pakistan had been struggling on the basis of equality for influence in Afghanistan and Central Asia.
 Despite some deficiencies Pakistan was in a much better position prior to the occupation of Afghanistan by the U.S. Thus by becoming the client state of America in its so called war on terror Pakistan not only lost its strategic space but handed over its sphere of influence to American led forces and India which have interests contrary to Pakistan.
 On the other hand Indo-U.S relationship has entered in a new phase of strategic partnership and the Indo-U.S nuclear deal was its manifestation.